 - 1) Effective work force.
 The agency needs to structure and train its employees to be as effective as possible to offset declining resources. - 2) Timely permitting process.
-Permit review and issuance needs to be streamlined and simplified to meet the needs of both the agency (effective work force) and those in need of a permit. - 3) Balanced enforcement.
+Permit review and issuance needs to be streamlined and simplified to meet the needs of both the agency (effective work force) and those in need of a permit. - Balanced enforcement.
 Enforcement means compliance with the law and a balanced approach between compliance assistance and traditional enforcement tools needs to be reached. - 4) Simplify regulations.
 Persons and entities affected or protected by our regulations need to be able to understand the requirements with as little difficulty as possible. - 5) Community presence and relations.
 NDEQ needs to be present in the community that it serves Nebraska.
 The agency also needs to open communications and relationships with citizens, those we regulate, and other governmental entities. - 6) "Back to the Basics."
 We must excel at the fundamental things that the Legislature intends for us to do -- issue permits, inspect, assure compliance, and require remediation where necessary. - 7) Assistance.
 We need to assist those that we regulate so they can meet or exceed minimum standards.
 We must make such concepts as pollution prevention and compliance assistance a natural way of doing our job. - 8) Measure Environmental Quality.
 We need to collect information that enables us to do our job and to measure Nebraska's environmental quality.
 Information collected by NDEQ must measure any changes in the quality of Nebraska's environment over time and provide the information we need to make sound regulatory decisions. - 9) Meaningful Reporting.
 NDEQ has a responsibility to the citizens of Nebraska to report our findings in an understandable and useful way. - 10) Assess Needs.
 Meaningful information about the environment should be used by NDEQ to assess the needs of the citizens and environment of the State.
 That information, when shared with the public, will provide input opportunities on priority issues.

 Through activity tracking and followup meetings with program staff, the agency continually evaluates whether goals are being achieved, and whether they need to be modified.
+During the fall of 2011, agency management is meeting with all of DEQ's programs to discuss priorities and highlight issues impacting the programs.

 II.
-ARRA Funding and Expenditures in FY2010
+ARRA Funding and Expenditures